Celestine0011/Celestine/README.md

 - 👋 Hi, I’m @Celestne
-- 👀 I’m a Data Analysis and Business Analysis
+- 👀 I’m a Data and Business Analyst
-- 💞️ I’m looking to collaborate on Data Analyst and Business Analysis projects
+- 💞️ I’m looking to collaborate on Data Analysis and Business Analysis projects
 - 📫 You can reach me on azonobicelestinec@gmail.com